 Ethanol is an oxygenated hydrocarbon compound that has a high octane rating and therefore is useful in increasing the octane level of unleaded gasoline.
-The fuel-system components of your Mercury engine(s) have been tested to perform with the maximum level of ethanol-blended gasoline (10% ethanol) currently allowed by the EPA in the United States.

 The use of improper gasoline or additives can damage your fuel system and is considered misuse of the system.
 Damaged caused by improper gasoline or additives WILL NOT be covered under warranty.